Toyota Supra tires – our picks

 Yokohama ADVAN Sport V105

 What do all of these brands have in common?
-They're renowned Japanese tire manufacturers popular in enthusiast and tuner communities – just like the fourth generation A80 Supra was, and like the fifth generation 2020 Supra is shaping up to be.
+They're renowned Japanese tire manufacturers popular in enthusiast and tuner communities—just like the fourth generation A80 Supra was, and like the fifth generation 2021 Supra is improving on.